awslabs/aws-encryption-sdk-specification/framework/keyring-interface.md

 ### OnEncrypt

-This interface takes [encryption materials](structures.md#encryption-materials) as input and MAY modify it with any of the following behaviors:
+This interface MUST take [encryption materials](structures.md#encryption-materials) as input.
+It MUST modify it with at least one of the following behaviors:

 - [Generate data key](#generate-data-key)
 - [Encrypt data key](#encrypt-data-key)